Read This First

 Prompt 4: Provide your suggestion on which more rigorously denoted terms to use in epistemic contexts in which there is accompanying evidence and in which there is not to avoid semantic confusion.

-The section works by contrast: Suggested Terms for Epistemic Contexts as a defining term and Contexts Without Accompanying Evidence as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Suggested Terms for Epistemic Contexts as a defining term and Contexts Without Accompanying Evidence as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Suggested Terms for Epistemic Contexts distinct from Contexts Without Accompanying Evidence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Suggested Terms for Epistemic Contexts distinct from Contexts Without Accompanying Evidence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 A belief that is supported by empirical data or logical reasoning.